SWC-Advanced-Microscopy/StitchIt/README.md

 <img src="https://github.com/BaselLaserMouse/StitchIt/blob/gh-pages/images/rgb_brain_example.jpg" />

-# StitchIt and CIDRE
+# StitchIt with CIDRE or BaSiC

 This is a fork of the main stream poject [*StitchIt*](https://github.com/BaselLaserMouse/StitchIt).
-Here, we integrate [CIDRE](https://github.com/Fouga/cidre)  illumination correction algorithm into the image illumination correction pipeline.
+Here, we integrate [CIDRE](https://github.com/Fouga/cidre) and [BaSiC](https://www.nature.com/articles/ncomms14836) illumination correction algorithm into the image illumination correction pipeline.
 In odder to use the CIDRE correction you need to add [CIDRE fork](https://github.com/Fouga/cidre) to the matlab path as it is shown in the example.

 # Motivation